 You might pursue the tenor guitar if several of the following are true.

-You might pursue the baritone guitar if several of the following are true.
+You might pursue the baritone ukulele if several of the following are true.

-You already play the tenor banjo or viola and want to explore a guitar-like instrument with the same tuning.
+You already play the tenor banjo or viola and want to explore a guitar-like instrument that can be tuned to the same tuning.

 You already play the standard guitar or standard uke and would like a nice crossover instrument.

 You are willing to pay a premium to add a specialty instrument to your collection.

 You are looking for an inexpensive instrument to add to your collection.